cwainwright/Circuit-Top-Up-Calculator/README.md

 ## The calculator for managing

-_Note: This program is not affiliated in any way with Circuit or Circuit Professional._
+_Note: This program is not affiliated in any way with the Circuit or Circuit Professional groups._